Accenture/mercury-composable/guides/CHAPTER-4.md

 and "greeting.case.2".
 The number of maximum concurrent instances is also changed from 10 to 20.

 Note that the second example "v1.another.reusable.function" is overridden as "v1.reusable.1" and "v1.reusable.2" and the number of concurrent instances is not changed.
+The original route "v1.another.reusable.function" is preserved when the "keep_original" parameter is set to true.

 Assuming the above file is "preload-override.yaml" in the "resources" folder of the application source code project, you should add the following parameter in application.properties to activate this preload override feature.